MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/05-enable-sql-defender-and-data-classification.md

 You have been hired as a Senior Database Administrator help ensure the security of the database environment.
 These tasks will focus on Azure SQL Database.

-**Note:** These exercises ask you to copy and paste T-SQL code.
-Please verify that the code has been copied correctly, before executing the code.

 ## Enable Microsoft Defender for SQL

 1. From the lab virtual machine, start a browser session and navigate to [https://portal.azure.com](https://portal.azure.com/).
 Connect to the Portal using the Azure **Username** and **Password** provided on the **Resources** tab for this lab virtual machine.